dcorney/dcorney.github.io/_posts/2023-09-23-matchboxes.md

 | green     | eggs     |
 | eggs      | and      |
 | and       | ham?     |
+{:.mbtablestyle}

-Note that there is no box labelled "ham" because we've never seen a word follow "ham" so have no information about what would go in the box.
-If we continued training with the sentence "Well, do you?" then the *\<start\>* box would contain "do" and "well" and the *do* box would contain "you" twice.
+Note that there is no box labelled "ham" because we haven't seen a word follow "ham" so have no information about what to put in the box.
+If we continued training with the sentence "Well, do you?" then the *\<start\>* box would contain "do" and "well" and the *do* box would contain "you" twice, once with a question mark.

 ## Why did I do this?

 My original motivation was concern that some people were so overwhelmed by ChatGPT that they genuinely believed it was sentient.
 Plenty of others have claimed it is at least a signficant step towards artificial general intelligence - you know, proper AI.
 I wanted to demonstrate that generating text, even fluent text, does **not** require any sort of intelligence.
 At all.

 Also, I am a nerd.
-Hello.
+Hello!

 ## Extensions